Statampere

-The esu-cgs (or "electrostatic cgs") units are one of several systems of electromagnetic units within the centimetre–gram–second system of units; others include CGS-EMU (or "electrostatic cgs units"), Gaussian units, and Heaviside–Lorentz units.
+The esu-cgs (or "electrostatic cgs") units are one of several systems of electromagnetic units within the centimetre–gram–second system of units; others include CGS-EMU (or "electromagnetic cgs units"), Gaussian units, and Heaviside–Lorentz units.
 In the cgs-emu system, the unit of electric current is the abampere.
 The unit of current in the Heaviside–Lorentz system doesn't have a special name.

 The other units in the cgs-esu and Gaussian systems related to the statampere are: